vekatze/neut/book/src/static-memory-management.md

 }
 ```

 Note that the variable `!xs` is used twice.
 This means that the content of `!xs` is copied just to calculate its length.
-This is of course a tragedy.
+This is of course unfortunate.
 Worse, this kind of procedure isn't rare.
 We need some kind of loophole.

 Luckily, Neut has a remedy for this kind of situation, as we'll see below.